JDjump123/cypherxV1/README.md

 11. **Fake Brick**: Initiate a harmless fake brick prank.
 12. **Exit**: Exit the application.

-## Screenshots

-(Add your screenshots here)

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements, bug fixes, or features.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Disclaimer

 Use this tool at your own risk.
 The author is not responsible for any damage caused to your device by using this tool.

----

-Feel free to customize this README file to better fit your needs or style.
-If you have any questions or need further assistance, don't hesitate to ask!